 The K&H Faktor Zrt's main activity is factoring (purchase of receivables, financing, discounting).
-The company's business activities have started in 2010, factoring turnover has been significantly increased since then.
-The amount of trade receivables towards debtors was 11.9 bln on 31 December 2019.
+The company's business activities have started in 2010, factoring turnover has been continuously increasing since then (2020: 163 bln, +3% yoy).
+The amount of trade receivables towards debtors was 17 bln on 31 December 2020.